 Natural stone tiles

-Granite is very hard, available in many colours, and if sealed and polished, resists scratching.
+According to Topps Tiles, granite tiles are the most durable.
+It's very hard, available in many colours, and if sealed and polished, resists scratching.
 However, it can crack.
 Ideal for kitchens, living and hallways.

 Limestone comes in earthy shades and both textured and polished finishes.
 It can stain and scratch, so avoid putting it in high traffic areas, such as kitchens.